JavierCanon/web-github-issue-reporting/README.md

 # web-github-issue-reporting
-Simple (KISS) user friendly webpage to report a GitHub issue, with DB backup
+Simple (KISS) user friendly webpage to report a GitHub issue, with DB backup (SQlite, not yet).

+- Responsive with Bootstrap 4.
+- Antispam
+- Copy to web server, edit config vars, and run.

 ## Getting Started